 vTPM Data Protection Context (informative)

 Whenever a new vTPM is created, we must determine the technique we will use to protect the vTPM’s secrets.
-We describe four different techniques .
+We describe later in this section four different techniques capable of meeting the vTPM data protection requirements listed below, although the use of other techniques is allowed.
 In all cases, we assume that the vTPM secret data is actually encrypted with a symmetric key (vTPM Data Key, or VDK) which is itself protected using one of the following mechanisms.
 This symmetric key allows us additional flexibility in protecting the data, and means we do not need to be concerned with the pTPM’s ability to encrypt the entirety of the vTPM data.
 New VDKs should be used, but are not required, on each save, in order to provide additional integrity protection and help guard against rollback attacks.
+Reusing VDKs provides additional attack opportunities to an adversary who manages to acquire a VDK at any point in time.

-Figure 5: vTPM creation, showing options for data protection
+Figure 5: vTPM creation, showing two options for data protection.
+In light grey, vTPM data sealed to pTPM PCR values (9.3.3); in dark grey, third party approves release of vTPM data (9.3.4).
+We will be using these two colors to follow these two scenarios through the rest of the section.

 In the above diagram, we show two of the main techniques we could use to protect vTPM data, as used when the vTPM is first created.
 On the left, we use PCR values to lock the vTPM to a particular state reflected in the pTPM.
 This approach is described in detail in 9.3.3.
 On the right, we use a generic pTPM key to protect our data, and send it to a remote third party, who will decide whether or not to release the key on a later boot of the vTPM.
 This approach is described in detail in 9.3.4.
 These approaches can also be combined, as described in 9.3.5.